Bunny (2025 film)

-Bunny is a 2025 American comedy-drama film directed and produced by Ben Jacobson in his directorial debut, from a screenplay by Jacobson, Mo Stark and Stefan Marolachakis.
+Bunny is a 2025 American comedy-drama film directed by Ben Jacobson in his directorial debut, from a screenplay by Jacobson, Mo Stark and Stefan Marolachakis.
+The film was Produced By Sarah Sarandos.
 It stars Stark, Jacobson, Liza Colby, Tony Drazan, Linda Rong Mei Chen, Eric Roth, Richard Price and Henry Czerny.

-It had its world premiere at the 2025 South by Southwest Film & TV Festival on March 8, 2025, and was released on November 14, 2025, by Vertical.
+It had its world premiere at the 2025 South by Southwest Film & TV Festival on March 8, 2025, and was theatrically released on November 14, 2025, by Vertical and licensed and released by Netflix on February 13, 2026.

 Premise

 Over one day and night, Bunny and Dino scheme with a crew of neighbors to cover up a dead body.